agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-01-rosetta-stones-and-mazes-the-premise.md

 - Generate a perfect maze.
   - The maze dimensions may be provided at the command line if they differ from the defaults.
   - Minimum and maximum sizes may be chosen by the programmer.
-  - The maze paths and walls should be discernible and aesthetically from the terminal.
+  - The maze paths and walls should be discernible and aesthetically pleasing from the terminal.
 Choose characters wisely.
 - Output the maze building process to the terminal, ideally in real time.
 - Place a start and finish square within the built maze.
 - Output the solving process to the terminal, ideally in real time.